-There are 21 available source types versus 36 and counting in Coveo Cloud V2.
+There are more connectors available in Coveo Cloud V2.

 The metadata and extraction method are all set during the field creation process.
 In Coveo Cloud V2, you choose the metadata to be used as the field source and the metadata extraction method when you add mappings for a particular source (see Add or Edit a Mapping Rule).